 In this comfortable, elegant setting, Executive Chef David Šašek displays a masterful understanding of food.
 His well balanced, innovative dishes are presented with flair and precision.

-Waiters are welcoming and attentive, but not intrusive, sensing perfectly the moment to retire.
+Waiters are welcoming and attentive, but not intrusive, sensing perfectly the moment to withdraw.

-In the summer, there is the option of dining on the rooftop terrace, to enjoy a 360 degree panorama over the Lesser Town and up to Prague Castle, and across to the Old Town.
+In the summer, there is the option of dining on the rooftop terrace, to enjoy a 360 degree panorama of the Lesser Town and Prague Castle, and across to the Old Town.
 For romance and that sense of the special occasion, it does not get much better.

 On cuisine, Coda places strong emphasis on fresh seasonal ingredients.
 There are some delightful dishes on offer.
-Main courses range from flame grilled filet mignon, lamb shank and beef shank goulash to crispy duck, halibut and flame grilled medallions of yellow fin tuna.
+Main courses range from filet mignon, lamb chops, beef goulash and crispy duck to fresh fish.

-From Tuesday to Saturday there is live piano, which lends itself well to the ambience of the restaurant.
+There is live piano from Tuesday to Saturday during the winter, and in the summer when the roof garden is closed.
+The music lends itself well to the ambience of the restaurant.

-And in the winter, guests can enjoy pre or post dinner drinks in the warm and cosy library, which has an open fire.
+Plus, in the winter guests can enjoy pre or post dinner drinks in the warm and cosy library which has an open fire.

 For a romantic meal, or important dinner with friends or business guests, the ambience, service and most importantly the food at Coda does not disappoint.